NABI (NABIY) AND RASUL ACCORDING TO THE QUR’AN AND TRADITIONAL ISLAM:

 “Those are the ones to whom We granted the Book, and the (ability of right) judgment and the prophet-hood (nubuwwat /being nabi).”
 (Al-An’am/The Cattle 6:89)

 Traditionally, it is believed that four divine books came down.
-These are Torah, Gospel, Psalms, and Quran.
+These are Torah, Gospel, Zabur, and Quran.
 A narration that is attributed to Prophet Muhammad (p.b.u.h.) is that: 10 pages were given to Adam, 50 pages to Seth, 30 pages to Enoch, and 10 pages to Abraham; 100 pages in total.
 It adds up to 8 prophets who were given books.
-However, the verses above remark that each prophet was granted a Book and ability of judgment.
-Ability of judging rightly is called ‘Wisdom’ in other verses.
+However, the verses above remark that each prophet (nabi) was granted a Book and the ability of judgment.
+The ability to judge rightly is called ‘Wisdom’ in other verses.
 The meaning of mentioned ‘judgment’ is explained in the following verse:

 The judgment to be made according to the Book is called ‘the Wisdom’.